acdc-digital/solomon-Desktop-App/README.md

 **Domain**
 https://solomon-desktop-app.vercel.app/

-## Clone our Repo
+## Clone & Install our Repo
 **git clone https://github.com/acdc-digital/solomon-Desktop-App.git**

 Once cloned ensure you have pnpm installed (if not already): npm install -g pnpm

 1. pnpm install
+2. spinup Convex backend prior to rundev:
+2.1. cd /Users/matthewsimon/Documents/Github/solomon-Desktop-App/packages/renderer
-2. (spinup Convex bakcend for dev/ build to run) npx convex dev : install missing dependencies 2.1. next/ uuid/ node-fetch missing modules**
-2.2.
-JWT token bug, sometimes need the curlies sometimes not.... ie; import { jwtDecode } from "jwt-decode";
+2.2. npx convex dev : install missing dependencies 2.2. [optional/ if necessary] next/ uuid/ node-fetch recurring missing modules** 2.3. [optional/ if necessary]JWT token bug, sometimes need the curlies sometimes not.... ie; import '{' jwtDecode '}' from "jwt-decode";
 3. **Optional development mode:** pnpm run dev
 4. pnpm run build
 5. pnpm run start
 6. (note) New dependencies may require the additon of: --legacy-peer-deps

+#### Bug Installation Notes
 **Note:** currently we're using 'electron-builder' which provides some advanced functionality that will be more important later on during development. electron-builder is a popular alternative for generating more advanced binaries/installers (like .dmg, .exe/NSIS, .AppImage, .deb etc.).
-The pitfall is that the builder takes a little longer but it works none-the-less.
+The pitfall is that the builder takes a little longer.
 **Note2:** I've temporarilty disabled the "prestart": "npm run build" to avoid generating a completely fresh build every time simply to expedite the above concern.
-**Note3:** Occassionally, you may need to manually delete the electron/ dist directory, whereas it could potentially try to load previous 'versions' when updating the version in the package.json
+**Note3:** Occassionally, you may need to manually delete the electron/ dist directory, whereas it could potentially try to load previous 'versions' when updating the version in the package.json - otherwise, I've noted the bugs identified above in the Installation steps.
 **Note4:** By restricting the Linux build target to something like "AppImage", electron-builder won’t attempt to create or publish a .snap file, thus avoiding errors about “snapcraft is not installed.”

 ## Release Notes (development logs)